Neecrownsmith/Nigeria-Presidential-Election/README.md

 5. Read the Inference.txt file for insights into the election results.

 ## Conclusion
 This project provides an analysis of the 2023 Nigerian Presidential Election results.
-The code and data used in the analysis are available for replication, and the Inference.txt file provides insights into the election outcome.
 Feedback and suggestions are welcomed.